AdaCore/gnatcoverage/testsuite/Qualif/Environment/content.rst

   conformance to what the Operational Requirements specifically prescribe for such cases (:ref:`exceptions`).

-* For mcdc assessements, the tool requires the use of short-circuit variants for the Boolean binary operators composing decisions: ``&&`` or ``||`` in C, ``and then`` or ``or else`` in Ada.
+* For mcdc assessments, the tool requires the use of short-circuit variants for the Boolean binary operators composing decisions: ``&&`` or ``||`` in C, ``and then`` or ``or else`` in Ada.